eclipse-esmf/esmf-sdk-js-schematics/README.md

 -   internationalization, using [i18n](https://angular.io/guide/i18n).
 -   custom table components based on any aspect model loaded.
 -   proper types of properties and entities used.
+-   default configurations can be set in config file even if they are not asked in the prompter

 ## SDK schematics uses ESMF Aspect Model Loader library